fujimotos/eubin/README.md

 Installation
 ------------

-Run makedist.py to get a single-file executable:
+* Run makedist.py to get a single-file executable.

     $ ./makedist.py

-Put the executable in somewhere under your $PATH:
+* Put the executable in somewhere under your `$PATH`.

     $ mv dist/eubin /path/to/install/